montraydavis/API-Tensor/README.md

 # API-Tensor
 Using Tensorflow2 Machine Learning to automate API execution.
 API Tensors allow you to fully automate the API execution process.

-This project aims at allowing developers to automate the API Automation process.
-Instead of writing, wiring, and maintaining API inputs, use Tensorflow and OpenAI Gym to 'learn' which data correlates to an API endpoints' input(s) -- powered by Artificial Intelligence.
+nstead of writing, wiring, and maintaining API inputs, use Tensorflow and OpenAI Gym to 'learn' which data correlates to an API endpoints' input(s) -- powered by Artificial Intelligence.

 In short, using OpenAI Gym, API-Tensor will repeatedly execute an endpoint using random values from a supplied list of possible values.